 The Water Division is responsible for the operation, maintenance, and improvement of the municipal water system serving more than 86,000 people in the City of Napa and adjacent areas.
 The Division is dedicated to providing a safe and reliable supply of high-quality drinking water for its residential, commercial, industrial, and institutional customers.

-A comprehensive review of the City's water system is contained in the Urban Water Management Plan.
+A comprehensive review of the City's water system is contained in the Urban Water Management Plan (UWMP).
 The Plan describes and evaluates water supply sources, projected demand, water conservation and water shortage contingency programs, and overall water service reliability through 2035.
+The latest UWMP update is being finalized and is scheduled for Public Hearing at the City Council Meeting on Tuesday, July 18.
+A draft will be made available for public review by July 1.

 DROUGHT OFFICIALLY ENDED: